Body from plane wreckage identified as footballer Emiliano Sala: UK police

-A body retrieved from the wreckage of a crashed plane in the English Channel has been formally identified as Cardiff City’s Argentina-born soccer player Emiliano Sala, British police said in a statement on Thursday.
+A body retrieved from the wreckage of a crashed plane in the English Channel has been formally identified as Cardiff City’s Argentina-born soccer player Emiliano Sala, British police said in a statement.

 Sala, 28, had been flying from his previous club Nantes in western France to Wales on Jan.
 21 to make his debut for the Premier League team when the single-engined Piper Malibu aircraft disappeared over the sea.